SpectraL519/cpp-ap/docs/tutorial.md

     - [help](#1-help---the-arguments-description-which-will-be-printed-when-printing-the-parser-class-instance) - the text shown in the help message to describe an argument
     - [hidden](#2-hidden---if-this-option-is-set-for-an-argument-then-it-will-not-be-included-in-the-program-description) - hides the argument from the generated program description and help output
     - [required](#3-required---if-this-option-is-set-for-an-argument-and-its-value-is-not-passed-in-the-command-line-an-exception-will-be-thrown) - marks the argument as mandatory; not using it will cause an error
-    - [supress arg checks](#4-supress_arg_checks---using-a-supressing-argument-results-in-supressing-requirement-checks-for-other-arguments) - if a supressing argument is used, other requirement validation will be skipped for other arguments
+    - [suppress arg checks](#4-suppress_arg_checks---using-a-suppressing-argument-results-in-suppressing-requirement-checks-for-other-arguments) - if a suppressing argument is used, other requirement validation will be skipped for other arguments
     - [nargs](#5-nargs---sets-the-allowed-number-of-values-to-be-parsed-for-an-argument) - defines how many values an argument can or must accept
     - [greedy](#6-greedy---if-this-option-is-set-the-argument-will-consume-all-command-line-values-until-its-upper-nargs-bound-is-reached) - makes the argument consume all following values until its limit is reached
     - [choices](#7-choices---a-list-of-valid-argument-values) - restricts the valid inputs to a predefined set of values